 A few days ago forecast was very kind – starting from midnight there will be clear sky – it said.
 Well, not this time.
 Clouds slowly broke up around 3am, so it left not much of the night.
 I took a look into a few winter sky gems and then pointed telescope to target I have chosen some time ago.
-It is Sh2-235 molecular hydrogen complex.
+It is Sh2-235 molecular hydrogen clouds complex in Auriga.

 Soon it turned out that this 2.5 hours spent on this area is far too little for any pretty result.
 I think I need at least four times more.
 Except of the brightest part these clouds are very faint…